Haydengalyeanbiz/Haydengalyeanbiz/README.md

 About Me
 I'm a Software Engineer, passionate about creating different front-end and back-end applications.
 With 1 year of experience in HTML, CSS, JAVASCRIPT, REACT, NODE.JS, EXPRESS, , I'm constantly exploring new technologies and techniques to expand my knowledge and skills.

-In addition to my technical interests, I'm also enthusiastic about video games, the Native American Rights Fund, and music.
+In addition to my technical interests, I'm also enthusiastic about video games, and music.